Stay Ahead of the Registration Ban

 California policy makers have implemented tough emissions standards with tightening restrictions for all diesel-powered vehicles over 14,000 Gross Vehicle Weight Rating (GVWR) operating in the state.
 Truck operators across California are scrambling to find a compliance pathway prior to having their registration denied.
-Fleets running medium to heavy duty trucks that do not meet the new emissions standards will not be able to register vehicles come January 1, 2021.
+Fleets running medium to heavy duty trucks that do not meet the new emissions standards will not be able to register their vehicles with the CA DMV.

 California Capital Access Program (CalCAP)